 The more you expand your motley band the more homely the Aurora becomes.
 You can while away the hours between monster-infested destinations by jamming on the guitar, sharing meals and beers, and having a smoke with your father-in-law, Miller.
 As the world outside becomes increasingly upsetting – and sometimes full of murderous cannibals – the more comforting the Aurora becomes.
 Whenever Russia just gets too much, it’s the Aurora that never fails to get Artyom’s arduous adventure back on track.

 Train games have a long and storied history in the tabletop realm.
 In fact, there’s an entire genre of board game dedicated to building tracks and running trains.
 And luckily, two of the best are available on PC.

 Ticket to Ride is a modern classic in terms of board game popularity.
 Players must connect cities via routes.
-Each route is assigned a different color and you must discard matching cards from your hand to place trains along that route.
+Each route is assigned a different colour and you must discard matching cards from your hand to place trains along that route.
 Building routes scores points, as does having the longest connected chain of trains at the end of the game.
 It’s a quick and simple board game that translates very well to PC.